 How Much Do Credit Locks Cost?

-Here’s the current credit lock pricing for the following credit bureaus:
+Here is the current credit lock pricing for the following credit bureaus:

 How Long Do Credit Locks Last?

-Like credit freezes, credit locks typically stay in place until you unlock them—that is unless you stop paying for the required subscription.
+Like credit freezes, credit locks typically stay in place until you unlock them.
+That is unless you stop paying for the required subscription.
 Your credit lock will no longer remain in place if you fall behind on your subscription payments.

 How to Unlock Your Credit

-When you want to apply for new credit, you’ll need to unlock your credit reports with each credit bureau separately.
+When you want to apply for new credit, you will need to unlock your credit reports with each credit bureau separately.
 To do so, just log into the associated app or online account.
 Unlocking your credit can be done with the touch of a button.
 As soon as you do, the credit unlock should take effect instantaneously.

-Credit Lock vs. Credit Freeze Which is Right for You?
+Credit Lock vs. Credit Freeze: Which is Right for You?

 Credit locks and credit freezes achieve similar outcomes.
 However, they differ in terms of cost, convenience, level of protection, and accessibility.
 As a result, one may better suit your financial situation and future goals than the other.